ecomba/dnsimple-developer/README.md

 ## Deployment

-Each commit to master is deployed automatically via Netlify through the dnsimple-deploy account.
+Each commit to master is deployed automatically via Netlify.